tehckisnow/js80/README.md

 //each system's update() method iterates over only it's own components

 //todo:
+  //ecs physics system should have maxSpeed (how to do this?)
+  //render zOffset should control draw layer/level! (sort render components array before rendering?)
+  //ecs.collision tags (or should tags be their own component?)

   //create() functions should get entity id without it being passed in! (use class-based inheritance?)
   //collision tags
   //componentsToAdd argument in ecs.systems.entities.create() (faster way of creating entities)